This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 4. Consumers can’t truly tell if porn is consensual

-No doubt, achieving and confirming continual consent would be a huge step forward in protecting and respecting performers, but this is really difficult in practice.
+No doubt, achieving and confirming continual consent would be a huge step forward in protecting and respecting performers.
+However, this is really difficult in practice.

 Consider this.
 In an attempt to establish consent between performers and producers, many shoots begin and end with performer interviews.
-On camera, they describe and agree to the acts that they will participate in, and after the shoot is complete, they film an agreement that all went according to their consent or else the day’s footage is trashed (and they don’t get paid or booked again).
+On camera, they describe and agree to the acts they will participate in.
+After the shoot, they film an agreement stating all went according to their consent.
+Otherwise, the day’s footage is trashed (and they don’t get paid or booked again).

 The problem with these interviews, particularly the exit interviews, is that performers have admitted to lying at times.